 The purpose of the final exam is to assess your understanding of the concepts covered in this course.
 Specifically, the ability to utilise theories covered in this course to critically evaluate how planning, organising, leading and controlling organisational resources can be used to achieve an organisation's goals in an efficient and effective manner.

-As highlighted earlier, students are required to achieve a minimum of 45% of the marks in the final exam in order to eligible to pass this course.
+As highlighted earlier, students are required to achieve a minimum of 45% of the marks in the final exam and an aggregate of 50% in order to eligible to pass this course.

 More information on the exam will be provided via the MyUni course website.

-SubmissionPlease note that students must retain a copy of all assessments submitted.
-The group assignment should be submitted electronically using the link which will be made available on the MyUni course website.
-Through this process, your assignment will automatically generate a unique identifier, the relevant Assessment Rubric and a Turnitin similarity report.
+If, as a result of this process, your assignment is submitted after the due date, a late submission penalty will be applied (5% per day).
+Students must retain a copy of all assessments submitted.
 You can resubmit your assignment multiple times (with the same file name) until the due date: time, but note that it may take several hours for turnitin.com to generate your similarity report.

 Grades for your performance in this course will be awarded in accordance with the following scheme: